dhecode/Url_shortner/README.md

 # Url_shortner
-Shortens the length of url
+Shortens the length of the url